 Thanksgiving dinner is about sharing a bountiful meal with the people you love.
 Savor time with friends and family instead of juggling a dozen different dishes by planning ahead, and by choosing dishes you can work on well in advance.
-Here, we’ve put together a full menu of delicious recipes that allow you to prep early on, adding special finishing touches at the last minute.
+For those of you who thrive on planning the big day ahead, we’ve put together a full menu of delicious recipes that allow you to prep early on, adding special finishing touches at the last minute.
 Thanksgiving day will be a breeze — and your guests will be wowed.

 |Candied Mixed Nuts with Rosemary